Skip to Content

 1. Declutter your home

-Everything starts at home.
-Home is where we come back to at the end of a long day.
+Everything starts at home so the first of my simple living tips will also begin at home.
+Home is where we come back to at the end of a long day and launch ourselves from at the start of the next.
 It’s a safe space where we relax, have fun, entertain and spend time with our family.
-It’s a haven where we retreat from the world and recharge our batteries ready for the next day.

-• Get on top of the clutter in your home, find ways to remove the unnecessary items that just take up your space, time and energy.
-Reduce the amount of stuff that you need to look after, tidy and clean.
+• Clear the clutter in your home, find ways to remove the unnecessary items that just take up your space, time and energy.
+Reduce the amount of stuff that you need to look after, tidy and clean and feel the amazing benefits of a decluttered home.

 Your home will run smoothly and be much easier to look after with minimum effort from you.
-That means you can spend your time and energy focusing less on maintaining your home and more on living your life!
+That means you can spend your time and energy focusing less on maintaining your home and more on enjoying it!

 2. Learn to say no